Stomach Pain: What is Your Body Telling You?

 Overeating junk food

 Premenstrual syndrome is a group of physical and hormonal symptoms that affect a woman’s body.
-Generally, the pain is in the lower back, while a large percentage of people feel it in their stomach.
+Generally, the pain happens in the lower back.
+However, a large percentage of people feel it in their stomach.

 It may continue until the end of your period.
-Therefore, it’s advisable to stay active, eat healthy, and sleep enough.
+Therefore, it’s advisable to stay active, eat healthily, and sleep enough.

 How can you tell if you have an infection?
 It may be caused by a parasite, bacteria, or virus found in food.

 The symptoms depend on the kind of bacteria.
 They may include a burning sensation, pain, fatigue, lack of appetite, and even fever.
 There are natural ways to counteract the condition but, it’s important to see a doctor if the pain persists.